meco-group/fatrop/README.md

 * save the file and update grub, by running `sudo update-grub`
 * reboot your computer
 * you can check the isolated cpus through `cat /sys/devices/system/cpu/isolated`
 * you can check the affinity list of process with id 1 through `taskset -cp 1`.
-This should now exclude the cpus that you have isolated.
+This should now exclude the CPUs that you have isolated.
-* you can start a new process as follows, to have it running on cpu 5: `taskset -c 5 <executable>`
+* you can start a new process as follows, to have it running on CPU 5: `taskset -c 5 <executable>`